Suukhii/Suukhii/README.md

 I am 18 years old

-I want to git guud in programming or smth

 - 🖥️ I’m currently learning python and C++
 - 💤 I’m looking forward to sleep time
 - 🎮 I love to play games and sleep